srAtKong/kong-apiops-workflow/README.md

 # kong-apiops-demo

-A simple demo of the APIOps workflow in Kong
+A demo of the APIOps workflow in Kong to allow you to get started with end to end autoamtion of the API Lifecycle

 - Design and Test your API using Insomnia
 - Generate declarative config using inso